 Calming down the anxiety or stress response will be important in remedying the problem.
-A natural way to do this is by a self-hypnosis for anxiety download to help.
-Listen to the audios daily to help reduce your background stress levels and prevent your body from entering into fight or flight mode.
+A natural way to do this is by using a self-hypnosis for anxiety download to help.
+Listen to the audio daily to help reduce your background stress levels and prevent your body from entering into fight or flight mode.

 How to Warm Cold Feet